UWMadison-computingtools-master/general-info/git.md

         $ eval "$(ssh-agent -s)"
         Agent pid 12584

+    If you have macOS Sierra 10.12.2 or later, open and modify your `~/.ssh/config` file with this:

+        Host *
+         AddKeysToAgent yes
+         UseKeychain yes
+         IdentityFile ~/.ssh/id_rsa

+    next, run this for Linux users:

         $ ssh-add ~/.ssh/id_rsa

+    or add the option `-K` for Mac Users:

+        $ ssh-add -K ~/.ssh/id_rsa

 3. tell github about your new key: run `cat ~/.ssh/id_rsa.pub` to view your public key,